 - 24. For treatment of alopecia areata, both of the following: - a.
 Has alopecia associated with at least one of the following: - i.
 Alopecia universalis, - ii.
 Alopecia totalis, - iii.
 Greater than 50% scalp involvement, - iv.
 Significant disability or impairment of physical, mental, or psychosocial functioning - b.
 Has a current episode of alopecia areata of greater than 6 months' duration; - 25.
-For Spevigo (spesolimab) for treatment of generalized pustular psoriasis (GPP) flares, one of the following: - a.
-For a member who has received a single dose of Spevigo (spesolimab) for the current GPP flare, continues to experience moderate to severe GPP flare symptoms since the previous dose of Spevigo (spesolimab) - b.
-For a member who has not received a dose of Spevigo (spesolimab) for the current GPP flare, is experiencing a moderate to severe GPP flare that warrants rapid stabilization or improvement in the opinion of the prescriber; - 26.
+For spesolimab for treatment of generalized pustular psoriasis (GPP), one of the following: - a.
+For intravenous spesolimab, both of the following: - i.
+Is using intravenous spesolimab for the treatment of a GPP flare - ii.
+One of the following: - a) For a member who has received a single dose of spesolimab for the current GPP flare, continues to experience moderate to severe GPP flare symptoms since the previous dose of spesolimab - b) For a member who has not received a dose of spesolimab for the current GPP flare, is experiencing a moderate to severe GPP flare that warrants rapid stabilization or improvement in the opinion of the prescriber; - b.
+For subcutaneous spesolimab, both of the following: - i.
+Has a history of at least one GPP flare - ii.
+Is using subcutaneous spesolimab for the prevention of GPP flares; - 26.
 For treatment of gout flares, all of the following: - a.
-Has a history of therapeutic failure of maximally tolerated doses of or a contraindication or an intolerance to NSAIDs, - b.
+Has a history of therapeutic failure of maximally tolerated doses of or a contraindication or an intolerance to NSAIDs. - b.
 Has a history of therapeutic failure of maximally tolerated doses of or a contraindication or an intolerance to colchicine, - c.
 One of the following: - i.
-Has a history of therapeutic failure of maximally tolerated doses of or a contraindication or an intolerance to corticosteroids - ii.
+Has a history of therapeutic failure of maximally tolerated doses of or a contraindication or an intolerance to corticosteroids

+- ii.
 Has a medical reason why repeated courses of corticosteroids are not appropriate; - 27.
 For all other diagnoses, has a history of therapeutic failure of or a contraindication or an intolerance to first line therapy(ies) if applicable according to consensus treatment guidelines; AND - 28.
-For an oral Janus kinase (JAK) inhibitor, one of the following:
+For an oral Janus kinase (JAK) inhibitor, one of the following: - a.

-- a.
 Has a history of therapeutic failure of at least one tumor necrosis factor (TNF) blocker or another biologic if recommended for the member's diagnosis in the FDA-approved package labeling for the requested oral JAK inhibitor, - b.
 Has a contraindication or an intolerance to TNF blockers or other biologics if recommended for the member's diagnosis in the FDA-approved package labeling for the requested oral JAK inhibitor, - c.
 Has a current history (within the past 90 days) of being prescribed an oral JAK inhibitor; - 29.
 For a non-preferred Cytokine and CAM Antagonist, one of the following: - a.
-Has a history of therapeutic failure, contraindication, or intolerance of the preferred Cytokine and CAM Antagonists approved or medically accepted for the member's diagnosis, - b.
-Has a current history (within the past 90 days) of being prescribed the same non-preferred Cytokine and CAM Antagonist (does not apply to non-preferred brands when the therapeutically equivalent generic, interchangeable biosimilar, or unbranded biologic is preferred or to non-preferred generics, interchangeable biosimilars, or unbranded biologics when the therapeutically equivalent brand, interchangeable brand, or brand biologic product is preferred),
+Both of the following: - Has a history of therapeutic failure, contraindication, or intolerance of the preferred Cytokine and CAM Antagonists approved or medically accepted for the member's diagnosis, - ii.
+For a non-preferred Cytokine and CAM Antagonist with a therapeutically equivalent brand or generic, interchangeable biosimilar, or brand or unbranded biologic that is preferred on the Preferred Drug List (PDL), has a history of therapeutic failure of or a contraindication or an intolerance to the preferred therapeutically equivalent brand or generic, interchangeable biosimilar, or brand or unbranded biologic that would not be expected to occur with the requested medication - b.
+Has a current history (within the past 90 days) of being prescribed the same non-preferred Cytokine and CAM Antagonist (does not apply to non-preferred brands when the therapeutically equivalent generic, interchangeable biosimilar, or unbranded biologic is preferred or to nonpreferred generics, interchangeable biosimilars, or unbranded biologics when the therapeutically equivalent brand, interchangeable brand, or brand biologic product is preferred),